How can the High Line in New York inspire your own home’s garden design?

 However, you can think differently about this.

-For example, on of my Your Reno Roadmap members shared the other day that she has this fantastic copper curtain pelmet in her home, and they’re building new, so she was seeking ideas on how it could be re-purposed and re-used.
+For example, one of my HOME Method members shared the other day that she has this fantastic copper curtain pelmet in her home, and they’re building new, so she was seeking ideas on how it could be re-purposed and re-used.
 I’ve seen homeowners discover old timber and turn it into a coffee table.
 Someone told me recently they couldn’t get the sandstone from their home off-site because it was too heavy to move, so they’re using it as garden edging.
 There’s lots of ways this can work.

 If you’re building new or renovating in an area with history, what can you find out about the area to bring meaning and story to your home?